-These air fryer tuna steak slices are marinated in dark sauce, then perfectly fried in an air fryer until medium-rare, have a smoky flavor, and simply just melt in your mouth.
+These air fryer tuna steak slices are marinated in dark sauce, then perfectly seared in an air fryer until medium-rare, have a smoky flavor, and simply just melt in your mouth.

 Ingredients

-- Sweetener - maple or agave syrup are preferred as they don’t have a strong taste as honey.
-But all of these options will work in the marinade.
+- Sweetener - I prefer maple or agave syrup here over honey for their milder taste, but all options work in the marinade.

 - Lime juice - fresh is always best.
 Other alternatives are lemon or orange juice.

-- Olive oil - helps the marinade ingredients to combine, and will separate slightly but it is not an issue.
-Make sure to stir well before lowering the ahi tuna steak into the marinade.
-Sesame oil is another my favorite to use in fish marinades.
+- Olive oil - helps to combine the marinade ingredients; slight separation is okay.
+Stir well before adding the ahi tuna steak.
+Sesame oil is my another favorite for fish marinades.

-I used a large tuna steak slice from the fish market and cut it in half.
-The whole tuna steak was about 11 oz.
+I used a large tuna steak (about 11 ounces) slice from the fish market and cut it in half.

 Add tuna steaks and make sure they are coated nicely.